curl/everything-curl/usingcurl-uploads.md

 #### POST

-POST is the HTTP method that was invented to send data to a receiving web application, and it is for example how most common HTML forms on the web works.
+POST is the HTTP method that was invented to send data to a receiving web application, and it is, for example, how most common HTML forms on the web work.
 It usually sends a chunk of relatively small amounts of data to the receiver.

-This upload kind is usually done with the `-d` or `--data` options, but there are a few additional alterations.
+The upload kind is usually done with the `-d` or `--data` options, but there are a few additional alterations.

 Read the detailed description on how to do this with curl in the [HTTP POST